A Leader's Script for Giving Difficult Feedback (The 4-Step Framework)

 The Quick Answer:

-Core Question: What is the best way to deliver difficult or negative feedback to an employee effectively and respectfully?
+Core Question: What is the most effective script for delivering difficult feedback to an employee?

 Key Takeaways: